camunda/camunda-modeler/docs/README.md

 ### [Flags](./flags)

-This show how to use flags to toggle several features
+This shows how to use flags to toggle several features

 ### [Plugins](./plugins)